 Our Work Continues

 IVI recognized that more than one manufacturer was needed to ensure a reliable supply of the oral cholera vaccine for the global market.
 We therefore started working with EuBiologics, a Korean company, in 2010 as our second manufacturing partner.
-We have worked with Eubiologics to complete a technology transfer, implement the necessary trials for licensure in Korea and to obtain WHO prequalification.
+We have worked with Eubiologics to complete a technology transfer, implement the necessary trials for licensure in Korea, and obtain WHO prequalification.
 As part of the global access agreement, Eubiologics is also providing high-quality, affordable vaccines for public-sector use in resource-poor countries.

 Substantial progress has been made on the EuBiologics vaccine, Euvichol®.
 The vaccine was WHO-prequalified in 2015.
 Once WHO prequalification was achieved, the vaccine could be sold through UNICEF to the global market, highlighting the major contribution of Eubiologics and Korea to the fight against cholera.
-Additionally, Euvichol-Plus®, employing a user-friendly plastic container, was approved by the WHO Prequalification Program in December 2017.
+Additionally, Euvichol-Plus®, which employs a user-friendly plastic container, was approved by the WHO Prequalification Program in December 2017.
 The addition of Euvichol-Plus® reduced the price of the vaccine and has increased global supply to more than 25 million doses for 2017, with the potential to increase production further in the future.
 More importantly, the extra capacity has contributed to reversing the cycle of low demand, low production, high price and inequitable distribution, to one of increased demand, increased production, reduced price and increased access.
 Euvichol-Plus®, priced at about $1.30 per dose, is 25 percent cheaper than Euvichol®, and it will therefore enable aid and vaccine delivery organizations to procure more doses of OCV at the same cost.
 This vaccine is being supplied to the WHO OCV stockpile.

 More than 25 million doses of IVI’s OCV including Shanchol® and Euvichol (Euvichol-Plus®) doses have been administered in more than 25 countries worldwide.